 The link below is to a webinar, Introduction to Holacracy, by Brian Robertson, the founder of Holacracy.
 It is very well done, a good introduction to Holacracy—very clear and not obtuse theorizing.
 Since much of the structure of Holacracy is the same a sociocracy, it will also help in the understanding sociocracy.

 As a former software programmer, Robertson uses the operating system as an analogy.
-Holacracy is the operating system and the specifics of the products or services the organization provides are the applications.
-Microsoft Word enables people using the Mac OS or Windows operating systems to produce documents.
-Adobe Illustrator allows them to produce drawings.
+Holacracy is the operating system and the specifics of the … Read more “Introduction to Holacracy”

 An informed article by “Schumpeter” (no first name available), The Holes in Holacracy, included in the print edition as well as online.
 Schumpeter’s points are really about new branded methods failing.
 They are gone in 10 years.
 (Sociocracy on which Holacracy is based has not failed in 40 years.)